flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/OnboardCPP.rst

 Demo App 1
 ----------

-This demo app makes the robot takeoff, move in a square trajectory of side length 5m and land once the entire mission is over.
+This demo app makes the drone takeoff, move in a square trajectory of side length 5m and land once the entire mission is over.

 ..
 Below is a demo `youtube video <https://www.youtube.com/watch?v=z36zvRfn58U&feature=youtu.be>`_ of the same app when run on :ref:`FlytSim <about_flytsim>`.